Ad Blocker Detected

 CamKK2 possesses kinase activity even in the absence of Ca++/CaM binding, an autonomous activity.
 To confirm the presence of this activity, researchers mutated a region of the 23 amino acid located on the N-terminal to the catalytic domain of the CaMKK2 and found that mutated CaMKK2 showed increased autonomous activity without any alteration in the Ca++/CaM dependent activity.

-CaMKK2/CaMK1 signaling pathway also plays an important role in the cerebellum development.
-The neuronal cells of the cerebellum are called as cerebellar granule cells.
-Development of cerebellar granule cells and their migration requires expression of the CaMKK2.
+CaMKK2/CaMK1 signaling pathway also plays an important role in cerebellum development.
+The neuronal cells of the cerebellum are called cerebellar granule cells.
+The development of cerebellar granule cells and their migration requires expression of the CaMKK2.
 This reveals that CaMKK2 is necessary for the development of the cerebellar granule cells.
 However, in this case, the CaM kinase involved in the downstream signaling mediated by the CaMKK2 is CaMK4.

 Ghrelin is a hormone produced in the intestine that acts on the hypothalamic NPY/AgRP neurons releasing them to exert a potential orexigenic effect.
 Ghrelin exerts its effect when it binds the ghrelin receptor, Gq-coupled growth hormone secretagogue receptor, in the hypothalamic neuron cells.
 Ghrelin binds to the receptor and leads to the Ca++/CaM dependent CaMKK2 signaling pathway that leads to the expression of the NYP/AgRP genes in the hypothalamic neurons.